 Sports are a longtime love of mine—I may not tune into Sunday night football every week or follow my basketball team the whole season through, but I respect, support, and even envy what the players do for a living.
 When I was just 5 years old, I laced up my first pair of cleats and kicked my first soccer ball into the net.
 Immediately, I was in love.
 I practiced, I played hard, and I dreamed of one day going pro.

-But then life happened—I had other commitments, found other loves, and dreamed bigger dreams.
-Still, sports remain an important aspect of my life and my favorite form of exercise because they offer so many great benefits not only to our physical health but our mental health.
+But then life happened—I had other commitments, found other loves, and dreamed different dreams.
+Still, sports remain an important aspect of my life and my favorite form of exercise because they offer so many great benefits not only to our physical health but to our mental health.
 These mental health benefits may be less obvious, so let us count the ways:

 1) Playing sports improves our mood.

 Any form of physical activity triggers the release of chemicals called endorphins, which make you feel happier and more relaxed as well.
 This explains why you feel so great after playing a pick-up game of basketball or throwing a football with your dad—it doesn’t have to be an intense session, it’s just about getting on your feet, increasing your heart rate, and having fun at the same time.

 2) It gives us a boost of confidence.

 Sports are all about setting, working toward, and accomplishing goals, which can be extremely rewarding and empowering.
 These goals might be to win the game, to score a goal, to perform your best, or to simply have fun.
 Whatever the case, setting these team or individual goals can provide heightened feelings of self-worth and confidence.